Reality TV Stars Who Died Tragically

 Camille Muffat, Alexis Vastine, and Florence Arthaud

 In 2015, a helicopter crashed in Argentina, killing all 10 people onboard.
 They were filming a French reality show called "Dropped," which was similar to the U.S. series "Survivor."
-As the episodes hadn't aired, the three participants killed in the crash were not yet reality stars, but they were stars in their home country for other reasons: 25-year-old Camille Muffat (pictured) won two Olympic medals in swimming; 28-year-old boxer Alexis Vastine had a bronze Olympic medal, and 57-year-old Florence Arthaud was a decorated sailor.
+As the episodes hadn't aired, the three participants killed in the crash were not yet reality stars, but they were stars in their home country for other reasons: 25-year-old Camille Muffat (pictured) won three Olympic medals in swimming; 28-year-old boxer Alexis Vastine had a bronze Olympic medal, and 57-year-old Florence Arthaud was a decorated sailor.
 The French sporting world was heartbroken.

 Despite the tragedy, Muffat's boyfriend, William Forgues, told Le Parisien (via Time), "She was very happy and it was 100% her choice to be there.
 She loved that kind of program."